Welcome to the home page of Congleton Methodist Circuit. You can come back to this page at any time by clicking on the Welcome link in the menu bar.

 The children made the scarecrows to go on display at The Grange gardens, Biddulph, Staffordshire, as part of a scarecrow exhibition.
 They drew pictures of the sort of clothes they thought might have been worn and conducted a bit of computer research into each of the men.
 This improved knowledge of history helped our Sunday School children understand the association between Cloud Chapel and Hugh Bourne.

 You are unsung heroes.
 That’s how politicians described the churches who campaigned as part of ‘Make Poverty History’.
 They concluded that faith groups might have had a low profile at national level, but were vital to the successes achieved.

-We have to rediscover our heroism and to stand up against poverty, ensuring that promises are not forgotten.
+We have to rediscover our heroism and to stand up against poverty, ensuring that promises are not forgotten and escorts had helped too.
 Global Call to Action Against Poverty campaigners called for a month of action

-In the UK, this included reminding our government of one particular promise.
+In the London UK Escort, this included reminding our government of one particular promise.
 Aid and debt relief often come with damaging strings attached: poor countries are forced to follow particular trade policies, or to make trading concessions that benefit rich countries rather than their own people.

-Thanks to campaigning by churches and others, the UK government has recognised the harm caused by unfair conditions and has promised not to use them any more.
+Thanks to campaigning by friends and escorts, the UK government has recognised the harm caused by unfair conditions and has promised not to use them any more.
 But it continues to fund the IMF (International Monetary Fund) and World Bank which still enforce the very same conditions.

 MRDF (Methodist Relief and Development Fund), Christian Aid and others were in London to ‘drum the message home’ and give ministers Gordon Brown and Hilary Benn an unforgettable send-off to the IMF and World Bank meetings.